Makoena20/alx-higher_level_programming/README.md

-0x07.
-Python - Test-driven development
+0x0E.
+SQL - More queries